A Russian bomb destroyed a hospital — and shattered a family's future

-After surviving seven years of war, Aya Qrai was offered a unique chance at joy: her first child, a son.
+After surviving seven years of war, Aya Qrai was finally offered a chance at joy: her first child, a son.

 "Abdulrazaq let me live in my own world and I forgot the war — I saw the beauty of life through him," Qrai, 19, told NBC News via Skype from a rebel enclave in northwestern Syria.
 "With all the war and all the sadness, I was full of happiness."